 Chat inactivity: how it works

-Inactivity timeouts is a feature invented to transfer a chat automatically to another available agent after the first assignee is not answering for set amount of time.
+Use inactivity timeouts to automatically transfer a visitor to another available agent if the first agent has not replied for some time, make a chat inactive and close a chat after a set amount of time.

 If you have a lot of chats at the same time and you want to avoid the transfer, you can always let the visitor know that you will get back to them in a minute.
 This way, the visitor knows what to expect and won’t get bounced to another agent.

 This rule applies when a chat has already started (both agent and customer sent at least one message).
 When both sides don’t send any messages for a set amount of time, the chat becomes inactive.
 All inactive chats are greyed out.
 If a customer messages you, the chat becomes active again.

 Inactive chats don’t count towards the maximum number of concurrent chats an agent can have.
 Which means that sometimes an agent can end up with more chats than their set limit.

 When both sides don’t send any messages for a set amount of time, the chat is automatically closed.
 You can still see it on the chat list, but it will be greyed out, and you won’t be able to send any messages.